Why would you want a belt-driven e-bike when a chain-driven one is the most common?

-A carbon belt offers significantly less maintenance than standard chain drive while offering the same or better performance.
-Belt drives are cleaner and last much longer than chains, so they’re definitely worth considering if you’re in the market for a new electric bike.
+A carbon belt offers significantly less maintenance than a standard chain drive while offering the same or better performance.
+Belt drives are cleaner, don’t require lubrication, and last much longer than chains.
+So they’re definitely worth considering if you’re in the market for a new electric bike.

-The 9 best belt drive electric bikes are:
+The best belt-drive electric bikes for 2023 are:

 - Ride1Up Roadster v2